hud987/DistributedRouters/README.md

 * __Show All/Hide All:__ Shows all routing tables unless all tables are visible, then hides all.

+* __Split Horizon:__ Toggles the split horizon rule.
+Intially activated.
+Forces routers to ignore an update if it is the next hop

+* __Forced Update:__ Toggles the forced update rule.
+Intially activated.
+Forces routers to update if it recieves a packet from the router labeld at the next hop

 __Messaging:__ The bottom of the menu contains the features for simulating routing messaging.

 !!!!!
 Image of bottom part of menu !!!!!

-* __Messaging Order:__ This List allows users to edit the order in which nodes send updates can be rearranged. the current index will always stay the same, but different nodes can be chosen to send at that index.
+* __Messaging Order:__ This List allows users to edit the order in which nodes send updates. the current index will always stay the same, but different nodes can be chosen to send at that index.

 * __Messaging Buttons:__ These buttons under the messaging order simulates the sending of a various number of packets.